niwolive/hexo-blog/source/_posts/From-free-roaming-to-discipline.md

 I was so *naively* confident that I already planned holidays with my peers early in the journey, and as I was running late to arrive in time to meet them in Blugaria, I decided not to work until the end of my Kayak trip from Budapest, Hungary to Belgrade, Serbia.

 Serbia struck me in many ways.
 It was the first country I visited that had a strong contrast with EU countries.
 First off, when I was still paddling towards Belgrade, fishermen were impressively prone to smile/nod/wave at me, and people would often shout out for company in their summer shacks.
-On another note, Belgrade taught me that living like a vagabond (sleeping in parks, moving around with my valuables, gathering free food) can indeed have undesirable side-effects (I needed to live it to believe that some people *do* shake you up in the middle of the night - even if all they can get from you is 2 euros and a 4-years-old pair of shoes)...
+On another note, Belgrade taught me that living like a vagabond (sleeping in parks, moving around with my valuables, gathering free food) can indeed have undesirable side-effects - some people *do* shake you up in the middle of the night, even if all they can get from you is 2 euros and a 4-years-old pair of shoes...

 It's at about this time I realized I would need more stability and predictability if I was to make a living while travelling.
-Still, my time in Serbia was reaching to an end, and in spite of the many hours spent at the gaming club (the most cost-effective office I could find), my time went mostly into Tealure and there was still no paid gig at the horizon.
+Still, my time in Serbia was reaching to an end, and in spite of the many hours spent at the gaming club (the most cost-effective office I could find), my time went mostly into Tealure and there was still no paid gig on the horizon.

-At this stage that it became obvious that I would not be able to be productive unless I had a reliable place to work from, and that this should not change too often.
+At this stage it became obvious that I would not be able to be productive unless I had a reliable place to work from, and that this should not change too often.

-Once parted from my peers after some epic hiking and cycling in Bulgaria and Turkey, I went towards Armenia as fast as affordable buses and hitch-hiking would allow.
+After some epic hiking and cycling in Bulgaria and Turkey with my peers, we parted, and I went towards Armenia as fast as affordable buses and hitch-hiking would allow.
 My idea was to settle down for a few week doing freelance work in a place where food and accommodation would be cost-effective.

 ---

-Armenia was all I could have wished for, and more.
+In many ways, Armenia was all I could have wished for, and more.
 When searched for « Hackerspace Yerevan » on the Web, no obvious result appeared in the first place, except a page on someone's personal site saying that they were about to create one and were looking for a place and people to join.
-That person was Edgar.
+That person was Edgar Aroutiounian.
 After he offered me to crash at his place a couple of nights, things quickly became very exciting.
-I remember Edgar asking me what I was doing professionally and me answering "Web development".
+I remember Edgar asking me what work I was doing and me answering "Web development".
 Then he asked something like "Do you do it for real?
 Professionally?" and me answering a bit defensively « yeah, of course, I do it for like 10 years now ».
 He had just visited the space that had proposed to host the hackerspace, and it was nothing like the grungy basement for nerds that I had in mind.
 The IBM Innovative Solution & Technologies Center (ISTC) was promising to be the go-to place for co-working and entrepreuneurs in Yerevan, and they would provide latest hardware and more, just to have us in their space.
 How cool!

-After a few days in the space in the company of Edgar, I understood why.
+Edgar amazed me in many ways.
+I was mostly struck by his confidence and « let's get started » attitude as I use to be asking myself many questions before doing anything at this time.
+He lead open workshops from day one, teaching the skills the youth of armenia needs to become professional programmers.

+Every day more people where coming to learn Javascript, Linux, Computer Science Theory and more.
+In less that a week we had over twenty people who showed up, and even better, the same people kept coming back.
+I found the learning pace that Edgar was taking was incredibly fast, and I was amazed to see that some of the most novice of our participants would try to get it as hard as they could.
+This was specifically appropriate in a context where everyone is seen as a contributer rather than a teacher or student.
+Also, when asked a question, Edgar would often look aroundthe room and find some other contributor that was just one step ahead and sollicitate that they'd help the person solve their problem.
+In all instances, he'd never give the answer to a problem, and rather point the learner towards the direction that would help them solve the issue by themselves.

+---

+This would sometimes frustrate them

 [](_one of our first open workshop night_)!